dylan-lang/opendylan/documentation/library-reference/source/network/index.rst

      Like :gf:`network-order` but returns the value in host order.

-     *Host order* is either big-endian byte order on a big-endian host machine and little-endian on a little-endian host machine.
+     *Host order* is big-endian byte order on a big-endian host machine and little-endian on a little-endian host machine.

 IPV4 addresses